about the conference

-The fourth annual Label Forum will bring together national label representatives, the top minds in publishing, and experienced artists to participate in round table discussions and B2B networking.
+The fifth annual Label Forum will bring together national label representatives, the top minds in publishing, and experienced artists to participate in round table discussions and B2B networking.
 By focusing on the modern role of labels and publishers, and analyzing the current shift happening in the market, we can determine where the industry is headed and how best to do business in this modern context.

-Applications now closed.
+Applications will open Summer 2020.
 This session offers a professional level of discussion and so it requires a solid foundational knowledge of the industry to participate.

 One on One’s